lanye74/lumberjack/README.md

 - possibly bonus points for visiting underserved schools?
 - bounties??
 	- this would require an actual homepage instead of josh's "just throw the clock in on the front page"
-- ranked splits lmao (actually do it though)
+- ranked splits xd (actually do it though)
 - points --> themes
 - profile borders???
 	- discord cat ears border (real and true)
 - stealing points?
 - confetti on submit
 - idk

-holy SHIT i just realized that steps 1–7 need to be done within the next month i'm not gonna have time for literally anything else...